Chowdhury-DSP/chowdsp_utils/README.md

 - Some higher-order filters (Butterworth, Chebyshev (Type II), Elliptic).
 - `StateVariableFilter`: A modified version of `juce::dsp::StateVariableTPTFilter`.
 - `ModFilterWrapper`: Turns any biquad filter into a State Variable Filter.
+- `FIRFilter`: An FIR filter with SIMD optimizations.

 `chowdsp_math` (BSD)
 - `FloatVectorOperations`: Some extensions on `juce::FloatVectorOperations`.